 About Early Intervention in Psychosis

-There is significant variation in the provision of care and treatment for people with first episode psychosis across Scotland, with only one EIP service (Esteem in NHS Greater Glasgow & Clyde), and most care and treatment delivered by community mental health teams (CMHTs).
+There is significant variation in the provision of care and treatment for people with first episode psychosis across Scotland, with only one Early Intervention in Psychosis (EIP) service (Esteem in NHS Greater Glasgow and Clyde), and most care and treatment delivered by community mental health teams (CMHTs).

 The evidence is clear, intervening early with the right set of approaches delivered in the right way will lead to significantly improved outcomes for people.
 The needs assessment highlighted that most services are not consistently delivering all of the core, evidence-based components of EIP.

 The benefits of an EIP approach are clear: